pasqua1e/shiftleft_demo-build/README.md

 ### How to setup the Shift Left demo story with all stop-gaps

 ## TLDR;
-1) Create a new secret in Jenkins, called PCCS_API (the value needs to be your Access Key in Prisma Cloud, which is in the format AccessKey::SecretKey)
+1) Create a new 'secret text' in Jenkins, called PCCS_API (the value needs to be your Access Key in Prisma Cloud, which is in the format AccessKey::SecretKey)
 2) Create a new pipeline in Jenkins and point to this repo
+3) Make sure you also install the ANSI Color plugin in Jenkins (it fixes the formatting and looks also nicer)

 ## Detailes steps:
 You can clone this repo and put it in the demo-build gogs server, so that can in turn be used in the demo-build Jenkins server with all pre-existing vars and passwors.